pirocorp/DDD-Workshop/README.md

 Put **Aggregates** in separate subfolders in the `Models` folder.
 This approach makes sense since **Aggregate** parts are logically connected.
 All other objects will be put in the main `Models` folder.
 Create an empty `IAggregateRoot` marker interface, which all **Aggregate roots** will implement.

+### Implementing the Aggregates

+Make sure you follow the general DDD rules:
+- Do not confuse domain objects with database schema and entities.
+Try not to think about any persistence layer while you design the classes.
+- All domain objects should be immutable and read-only through their properties.
+Do not expose setters or whole collections.
+- Constructors should create a valid object in terms of state.
+- Only the aggregate root constructors should be public.
+The others should be internal.
+- All mutating operations and behaviors should be done through methods.
+- Do not create two-way relationships.
+Relationships should be based on the business domain and the logic behind them.
+- Create an exception class for each domain aggregate.
+Do not use generic exceptions to indicate domain-related errors.
+- Mark every object as an entity, a value objects, or an enumeration.
+Mark the aggregate roots as well.
+- Do not seek perfection.
+The classes will evolve as we add additional layers to our solution.
+Additionally, we may need to modify our implementations when there are new or changed project requirements.